kaz-utashiro/App-Greple-tee/README.md

     With the <--discrete> option, each command is executed on demand.
 The
     <--bulkmode> option causes all conversions to be performed at once.

+- **--crmode**

+    This option replaces all newline characters in the middle of each block with carriage return characters.
+Carriage returns contained in the result of executing the command are reverted back to the newline character.
+Thus, blocks consisting of multiple lines can be processed in batches without using the **--discrete** option.

 - **--fillup**